-3 step process to file & collect your Cast Iron settlement if applicable.
+3 step process to file & collect your Cast Iron settlement from your property insurance carrier, if applicable.

 Amloss Claims & Arbitration specializes in recovering money for homeowners with damaged Cast Iron Pipe claims.
 Whether you are interested in a free on-site claim evaluation, an initial filing of your claim, or appealing a denied or underpaid claim, Amloss is here to represent your best interests.

 Cast Iron Plumbing Claims

 A failed or failing cast iron plumbing system can cause substantial damage to your home & wallet.
 If your home was built before 1975, you may be entitled to a significant settlement to completely replace outdated, damaged, cast iron plumbing.
 You may also be entitled to money for renovations associated with the damage.